Château La Gaffelière - Saint-Emilion 1er Grand Cru Classé 2021

 About the estate:

-Alongside a major restructuring of the vineyard, led by the Derenoncourt team (which involved uprooting and replanting 5 hectares of Cabernet Franc on the magnificent limestone hillsides south of the village), Alexandre de Malet, now at the helm, has invested heavily in the technical overhaul of the winery.
+Alongside a major restructuring of the vineyard—led by the Derenoncourt team (which involved uprooting and replanting 5 hectares of Cabernet Franc on the magnificent limestone slopes south of the village)—Alexandre de Malet, now at the helm, has invested heavily in the technical overhaul of the winemaking facility.
 Following investments in plantings since 2000 and an upgrade of cultivation equipment, La Gaffelière’s production facilities now rank among the elite of the First Growths.
-Eventually, the grand vin will be sourced 80% from the hillside vineyards (under Belair), leaving the lower slopes—generous but less distinguished—to the second wine, Clos La Gaffelière.
+Eventually, 80% of the estate’s flagship wine will come from the hillside vineyards (under Belair), leaving the lower slopes—generous but less refined—to the second wine, Clos La Gaffelière.
 In the 1970s and 1980s, La Gaffelière did not always produce a wine worthy of its standing.
-The worst of that period is now well behind us, and, as a fitting turn of events, the de Malet Roquefort family has just purchased Château Puy-Blanquet, 20 hectares (19 of which are in production) in Saint-Etienne-de-Lisse, on a clay-limestone hilltop overlooking the Dordogne, which they had sold to the Jacquet family in the 1960s for inheritance reasons.
-Championing a classic yet expressive style, without excess, built on the finesse of the finish, this premier cru with its exceptional topography continues to surprise, especially since its prices remain reasonable.
-Here we are at the heart of what is most sensual and unique in Saint-Émilion!
+The worst of that period is now well behind us, and, as fate would have it, the de Malet Roquefort family has just purchased Château Puy-Blanquet, 20 hectares (19 of which are in production) in Saint-Étienne-de-Lisse, on a clay-limestone ridge overlooking the Dordogne, which they had sold to the Jacquet family in the 1960s for inheritance reasons.
+Championing a classic yet expressive style, without excess, built on the finesse of the wine’s mid-palate, this premier cru—with its exceptional topography—continues to surprise, especially since its prices remain reasonable.
+Here, we find ourselves at the heart of what is most sensual and unique in Saint-Émilion!

 Wine Enthusiast